alainmbebi/mixed-norms-GRN/README.md

 # mixed-norms-GRN
-This is the source code for the manuscript "Gene regulatory network inference using mixed-norms regularized multivariate model with covariance selection", by Alain J. Mbebi & Zoran Nikoloski.
+This is the repository for the manuscript "Gene regulatory network inference using mixed-norms regularized multivariate model with covariance selection" by Alain J. Mbebi & Zoran Nikoloski.

-R functions to implement all algorithms described in Gene regulatory network inference using mixed-norms regularized multivariate model with covariance selection.

-#Repository organisation
+# Organisation

 1. The folder Codes contains the following R scripts with the K-folds cross-validation option to learn the hyperparameters:
   * Mixed_L1L21_GRN.R which computes L1L21-solution